rafavilvert/To-Do-App-Reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project:

+This is a frontend project in react to help you organize your tasks.

 ## 📦 Usage:

 After clone the project in the project directory, you can run: